 Brackish water intrusion into freshwater lenses may occur in various ways related to construction.
 Intrusion from temporary construction dewatering is possible and dewatering should be limited to what is essential for construction.
 During dewatering, water levels and salinity in the unconfined aquifer should be monitored.
 Intrusion from undesirable mixing of shallow and deep groundwater is also possible and could occur with new stormwater inputs to the aquifer.
-Well drillers should also grout according to the effluent disposal well regulations.
-The WAC should continue to implement these regulations.

-In addition, enlarged storm water surges could also cause brackish water intrusion.
-Domestic water well service could be temporarily replaced by trucked freshwater in order to prevent use of brackish water from lenses.
-Intrusion as lens degradation is another possible source, which could occur from non-point source contamination.
+If stormwater wells are drilled into the freshwater lens, they could potentially be grouted similar to effluent disposal wells per WAC requirements.
+Another cause of degradation of the lenses is non-point source contamination.
 Development of spill response plans and chemical/waste hauler regulations can minimise potential impacts.
 In addition, monitoring of water quality at abstraction points can be used as a control measure during construction works.